7.1. JSON manipulation library

-The JSON module implements JSON parser and serialization routines.
-See JSON <www.json.org> for details.
+The JSON module implements JSON parsing and serialization.

 All functions and symbols are in “json” module, use require to get access to it.